 The project is part of the research unit “Networks on Networks”, examining the interplay of structure and dynamics in spatial ecological networks.
 The focus of my work is to understand how and what impact a spatial and temporal variable landscape has on the stability of a meta food web.
 Spatial variability refers here to a variable connectance between habitat patches ranging from very isolated to entirely connected.
 Temporal variability refers to seasonal occurring links and habitat patches which are temporally present and absence in the landscape.
 The implementation is done through a dynamic and spatially explicit food web model which integrates complex food web dynamics at the local scale and species-specific dispersal dynamics at the landscape scale.
 This allows us to study the interplay of local and spatial processes in meta-communities.

-The Role of Transition Zones for Maintaining Functional Diversity in Agricultural Landscapes
+The Role of Transition Zones for Maintaining Functional Diversity in

 Supervisor team: ---